tswire/iAPS/README.md

 [iAPS repo github](https://github.com/artificial-pancreas/iaps.git)

+## Dana Kit

+this branch has the great work from https://github.com/bastiaanv/iAPS re.
+Dana pump integration included.

 ## autoISF Version
 Refers to the changes done to the original oref0 used in FAX, the source can be found at my [oref0-repository](https://github.com/mountrcg/oref0).
 Also testing autoISF 3.0 adaption